-As well as studying the theories that underpin business management, you’ll focus on developing relevant and practical knowledge of leadership that can be implemented immediately into your workplace, enabling you to see an immediate difference to your performance.
-You’ll take an in-depth look at how culture, leadership, structure, and motivation can impact workers and workplaces to aid your ability to effectively manage people and organisations throughout your career.
+As well as studying the theories that underpin business and management, you’ll focus on developing relevant and practical knowledge of leadership that can be implemented immediately into your workplace, enabling you to see an immediate difference to your performance.
+You’ll take an in-depth look at how culture, leadership, organisational performance and structure, and motivation can impact workers and workplaces to aid your ability to effectively manage people and organisations throughout your career.

 Modules and assessment